ayoosh007/Question_selector/README.md

 TO BE IMPROVED
-1.Instead of a randomiser, You could get a distribution containing easy, medium and difficult questions 2.The go back option doesn't work perfectly.It should go back one step instead of several.
+1. Instead of a randomiser, You could get a distribution containing easy, medium and difficult questions
+2. The go back option doesn't work perfectly.It should go back one step instead of several.
-3.The weightage is rounded off to get questions in integers rather than fractions.This leads to the program sometimes giving a no. +1 or -1 than the requested no..
+3. The weightage is rounded off to get questions in integers rather than fractions.This leads to the program sometimes giving a no. +1 or -1 than the requested no..
-4.When all chapters are requested,You currently need to enter all the chapter names manually.
+4. When all chapters are requested,You currently need to enter all the chapter names manually.
-5.The formatting of this Readme
+5. The formatting of this Readme
 That are all I can think of for now